Abishekrabs/Angular-Utils/projects/ag-utils/README.md

 # Angular Utils

-Angular Utils is an Angular library which provides some basic utility methods used in typescript to reduce the code complexity.
-In addition, this npm is very much useful for code reusabilty by reducing the development time and effort because of the predefined utiliy methods.
+Angular Utils is an Angular library that provides some basic utility methods used in typescript to reduce code complexity.
+In addition, this npm is very much useful for code reusability as it reduces the development time and effort because of the predefined utility methods.

 [![Known Vulnerabilities](https://snyk.io/test/npm/encrypt-webstorage/0.0.4/badge.svg)](https://snyk.io/test/npm/encrypt-webstorage/0.0.4)